Kailera Therapeutics Raises $625 Million in Biotech's Biggest IPO, Then Pops 63%

 NEW YORK, April 18 —

-Kailera Therapeutics (KLRA) priced a $625 million IPO at $26 a share and then popped roughly 63% on its Nasdaq debut.
+Kailera Therapeutics (KLRA) priced a $625 million IPO at $26 a share and surged roughly 63% in its first day on Nasdaq.

-- $625mn raised in one of the largest biotech IPOs ever, after Kailera upsized the offering and raised pricing pre-debut
+- $625mn raised in one of the largest biotech IPOs ever, after Kailera upsized the offering and lifted pricing before debut

 - Shares surged approximately 63-68% above the $26 IPO price on day one